pyOpenSci/python-package-guide/ci-tests-data/ci.md

 ### If you aren't sure, use GitHub Actions

-While you are welcome to use the continuous integration platform of your choice, we recommend Github actions because it is free-to-use and integrated tightly into the GitHub user interface.
+While you are welcome to use the continuous integration platform of your choice, we recommend GitHub Actions because it is free-to-use and integrated tightly into the GitHub user interface.
 There is also an entire store of GitHub action templates that you can easily use and adapt to your own needs.